Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 The components you choose to include in your campaign will depend on your circumstances and the people you can call on to support you.
 Local council candidates, who already know their community well, have strong community networks and a public profile are off to a good start.
 If you are relatively ‘unknown’ in your community, the earlier you start building your public profile, the better.

 It is essential that you are familiar with, and abide by, electoral requirements (ie spending limits, authorisation, etc.).
-These are set out in the Tasmanian Electoral Commission’s, Information for Candidates booklet, downloadable from the Commission's website.
+These are set out by the Tasmanian Electoral Commission.

 This webpage was prepared by the Department of Premier and Cabinet's Communities, Sport and Recreation Division and Local Government Division.